dwjohnston/react-redux-saga-demo/presentation notes.md

 - Who uses redux-saga?
 - Who knows what a javascript generator function is?

+## About me -

+I started a new job and they were using saga.

+It turns out that it makes testing easier.

+My testing philosophy:
+- Testing should be easy.
+- If it's easy, then developers are going to do it.
+- As a general rule, if your code isn't easy to test, then it means there's something wrong with the code.

 ## Our application

 We have a simple application,